Popular North Twin Plateau liveaboards Explore all liveaboards

 Sandbar sharks, easily distinguished from other species by their tall dorsal fins have reportedly been seen here.

 While taking in more scenery diving to the reefs outer perimeter to encounter its inhabits, various shark species, including leopard shark, grey reef shark, whitetip reef shark, and occasionally a bull shark.

 From time to time Manta and eagle rays use the cleaning station services here.
 Many of the deeper areas are populated with dense forests of orange fan corals and soft corals sprout from rocky crevices at moderate depths.

 Getting To North Twin Plateau

 Getting to North Twin Plateau is best from a Myanmar liveaboard departing from Phuket, Khao Lak, and Ranong in Thailand.

 Direct flights can be booked with Bangkok Airways from Bangkok to Ranong, located on the Thai side of the Myanmar border.
 Then take a taxi from Ranong Airport to the port of departure.

 Yangon International Airport is the main hub for domestic flights and local airlines include Air Bagan and Myanmar National Airlines.
 You will find it cheaper and easier to book domestic flights via agencies once you are in Myanmar.
-As there are no international car rental agencies available, most travel agent in Yangon, Mandalay and Bagan, and also guesthouses and hotels elsewhere can arrange cars and drivers.
+As there are no international car rental agencies available, most travel agents in Yangon, Mandalay, and Bagan, and also guesthouses and hotels elsewhere can arrange cars and drivers.